 Pittsburgh Pirates at Cincinnati Reds

-The Pittsburgh Pirates and the Cincinnati Reds meet in MLB opening day action from the Great American Ballpark on Thursday.
+The Pittsburgh Pirates and Cincinnati Reds meet Tuesday in MLB action at Great American Ball Park.

 The Pittsburgh Pirates could use a win to snap a nine-game losing streak.
 The Pirates have scored 13 runs in their last three games and four or more runs in five of their last 10 games.
 The Pittsburgh Pirates have lost four straight games when scoring four or more runs.
 Starling Marte leads the Pirates with 114 hits and 61 RBI while Josh Bell and Adam Frazier have combined for 213 hits and 114 RBI.
 Joe Musgrove gets the ball, and he is 7-9 with a 4.29 ERA and 100 strikeouts this season.
 Musgrove is 2-1 with a 3.66 ERA and 23 strikeouts in his career against the Reds.

 The Cincinnati Reds look for a win after winning six of their last nine games.
 The Reds have scored 17 runs in their last three games and four or more runs in five of their last 10 games.
 The Cincinnati Reds have split their last six games when scoring four or more runs.
 Eugenio Suarez leads the Reds with 98 hits and 69 RBI while Joey Votto and Yasiel Puig have combined for 191 hits and 92 RBI.
 Tanner Roark gets the ball, and he is 6-6 with a 3.95 ERA and 106 strikeouts this season.
 Roark is 3-1 with a 4.79 ERA and 26 strikeouts in his career against the Pirates.